Anvisa determines withdrawal of losartan-based medicines

 Through a note, Anvisa clarified that, since the discovery of the possibility of the presence of “azido” in losartan, in September 2021, it has been adopting measures to ensure that the medicines available to the Brazilian population are within quality standards.

-The?Anvisa?notified the holders of?registration?of these medicines to present the results of the evaluation on the existence of this impurity in their products.
+Anvisa notified the registration holders of these drugs to present the results of the evaluation on the existence of this impurity in their products.